 Spinal stenosis surgery is one of the more widely used therapy options, particular for patients who have not found relief using more conservative methods of care.
-I must be completely upfront with all of you from the get go in this article and tell you that I am notoriously anti-surgery.
-I am however, also basing my feelings regarding surgical interventions on solid facts and research statistics, as well as the actual experience of tens of thousands of patients I correspond with each year.
+We must be completely upfront with all of you from the get go in this article and tell you that we are notoriously anti-surgery.
+We are however, also basing our feelings regarding surgical interventions on solid facts and research statistics, as well as the actual experience of tens of thousands of patients that we correspond with each year.

-I am the first to say that in some cases, surgery is warranted and truly needed, even when the hope it provides is a small one.
-However, I am also telling that the majority of back surgeries are not needed, not indicated, and that many are based exclusively on the greed and lack of common sense demonstrated by many callous doctors.
+We are the first to say that in some cases, surgery is warranted and truly needed, even when the hope it provides is a small one.
+However, we are also telling that the majority of back surgeries are not needed, not indicated, and that many are based exclusively on the greed and lack of common sense demonstrated by many callous doctors.

 This resource section details all the topics which are relevant to treating stenosis using surgical interventions.
 The articles contained herein will guide patients to understand all their procedural choices before making the wrong decision.

 Here are some dedicated topical articles on various spinal surgery techniques used for treating central canal stenosis, as well as neuroforaminal stenosis.